 Modernism in Art and Literature; Modernism, Time Travel, and Alternate Histories; Asian American Literature; What Is “Ethnic” American Literature?; Literary and Cultural Theory: History and the Deep Future

-- "Technology and Time: Clocks, Time Machines, and Speculation,.” forthcoming in Time and Literature: Cambridge Critical Concepts, edited by Thomas Allen, Cambridge University Press, 2018, pp. 166-79.
+- “Technology and Time: Clocks, Time Machines, and Speculation.”
+In Time and Literature: Cambridge Critical Concepts, edited by Thomas Allen, Cambridge University Press, 2018, pp. 166-79.

-- "Modernist Heterochrony, Evolutionary Biology, and the Chimera of Time.”
-This Year’s Work in the Oddball Archive, edited by Jonathan P. Eburne and Judith Roof, Indiana University Press, 2015, pp. 247-77.
+- “Modernist Heterochrony, Evolutionary Biology, and the Chimera of Time.”
+The Year’s Work in the Oddball Archive, edited by Jonathan P. Eburne and Judith Roof, Indiana University Press, 2015, pp. 247-77.

 DOWNLOAD: Charles Tung CV